-She told us that he would periodically run around the are.
-She said when her and her boyfriend Jon called him he would not go to them.
+She told us that he would periodically run around the area.
+She said when she and her boyfriend Jon called him he would not go to them.
 I figured he was really scared and trying to find food and a warm place to feel safe.
 I was really surprised that he had been living outside for the past several days.
 Temperatures were in the 30’s and 40’s all week.

 The next day I left work early and went back to Terrell to track him down.
 I brought a lot of treats with me because I knew he loved eating and could not resist them.
 I also bundled up so I could stand being the cold weather for an extended period of time.

 When I arrived in Terrell, I first met up with Cassie and Jon.
 They very kindly invited me inside for a cup of hot cocoa as we talked about Gambit.
 Jon walked me around his house pointing out where he saw Gambit running around.
 While I was there with Jon I saw him run by!
 He dashed down the street right in front of us into a nearby field.
 I called and called him but he never came back.
-Out into the field I went in hopes of catching him.
+Out into the field I went with hopes of catching him.

 I was walking along a fence line when I saw him again.
 When I called his name he darted off again through a broken fence back into the neighborhood.
 I climbed the fence and ran after him.
 Once I got out into the street I lost sight of him.
 I had no idea where he went.
 I walked up and down almost every street.
-A guy that was in front of his house greeted me, I asked him about Gambit, he said he had seen him running around and in his backyard a couple days ago but not at all that day.
+A guy that was in front of his house greeted me, I asked him about Gambit, he said he had seen him running around and in his backyard a couple of days ago but not at all that day.

 As I walked around I spoke to every person I saw.
 I felt like an investigator in the movies.
-I was getting clues from people to where he had been.
+I was getting clues from people as to where he had been.
 They all remembered him by that red Christmas sweater.
 I approached a guy working in his garage and told him I was looking for my dog Gambit.
-The guy said he hadn’t seen a dog in Christmas sweater running around, I thanked him and continued on.
+The guy said he hadn’t seen a dog in a Christmas sweater running around, I thanked him and continued on.